|

 was conceived as a research and educational facility dedicated to the laboratory and field study of

-dolphin and whale behavior, including species resident in Hawaiin waters.
+dolphin and whale behavior, including species resident in Hawaiian waters.

 It is the only facility of its kind devoted entirely to the study of dolphin cognition, communication,